unlight/asmt-javascript-questions/README.md

 - What would you do in case you realize that you won’t be able to deliver planned functionality in time and your estimations were wrong?
 - How do you prioritize your tasks?
 How do you estimate your tasks?
 For example you need to decide which task is more important for you right now.
 What will you do?

 ### Other
 - What sources did you use for keeping you knowledge up to date and learning new thing?
 - How do you keep yourself up-to-date?
 - What FED technologies do you consider that will be very popular in the nearest future.
 How do you exploit and promote them?
-- self-development - ways, techniques, practices, etc.
+- Self-development - ways, techniques, practices, etc.
 - What is your goal to become a senior software engineer?
   - What does it mean to be a Senior Specialist?
 Please explain new challenges and responsibilities.
+  - What is the difference between L2 and L3 engineer?
-- What challenges or big goals would you like set for yourself being Cheif Software Engineer
+- What challenges or big goals would you like set for yourself being Cheif Software Engineer.
 - What concrete problems have you faced so far?
 Mention a few examples.
 - What would you do if you can’t find the solution?
 - Please describe your problem solving skill a bit more.
 What do you exactly do if you face a problem?